aleju/imgaug/README.md

 * scipy (optional, required for some of the tests)
 * matplotlib (optional, required if you want to see a plot containing various example images showing the effects of your chosen augmentation settings)

+# Usage

+There is no pip-installer or setup.py for this class.
+Simply copy `ImageAugmenter.py` to your project.
+Then import it, create a new `ImageAugmenter` object and use `ImageAugmenter.augment_batch()` to augment an array of images.
+The function expects a numpy array (of dtype **numpy.uint8** with values between 0 and 255) of images.
+The expected shape of that array is any of the following:
+* `(image-index, y, x)`, automatically detected
+* `(image-index, y, x, image channel)`, automatically detected
+* `(image-index, channel, y, x)`, set `channel_is_first_axis=True` in the constructor if that is the case for you.
+The return type is a numpy array of dtype **numpy.float32** with values between 0.0 and 1.0.

 # Examples

 Load an image and apply augmentations to it: